peterjrmaduike/Peterjrmaduike.github.io/README.md

 ### **Bonding, Technical Assistance, and Contracting (BTAC) Program**
 - Streamlined program execution, increasing participant success rates by 15% through analytics and operational improvements.
 ### **Betting Big on Small Black Businesses**
 - Spearheaded initiatives that increased funding access for Black entrepreneurs by 40%.
+### **Equity Assessment in Disaster Management**
+- Collaborated with stakeholders to analyze diversity and equity in Iowa's disaster management plans.
+- Delivered actionable insights that improved plan inclusivity by 25%.
+### **Entrepreneur Mentorship Program**
+- Mentored 20+ entrepreneurs in funding acquisition and business model optimization.
+- Helped clients secure $1M+ in investments and achieve 35% revenue growth.

 ---